 Pointe shoes really rub up against the side of your toes, especially when you wear them for a long time.
 I have very bad bunions on my big toe and pinkie because of how the shoe has shaped my feet over time–it can be very painful to wear regular street shoes when my bunions are flaring up.

-- What is your impression of the Silipos product we sent you?
+What is your impression of the Silipos pointe toe pads we sent you?
 How did it add value to you?
 What did you like about it?
 How has using this product make your life easier/better?
 Did it help with the pain you were experiencing?

-- Would you recommend this Silipos product to other athletes?
+Would you recommend Silipos toe pads for pointe shoes to other athletes?
 Why?

 I would absolutely recommend this product to my fellow dancers because I’m not unique in experiencing pointe-shoe pain!
 Every aspiring ballerina I know has corns, blisters, or bunions, and these gel caps are very helpful for easing that pain!